 Walleye fish are valuable as food, sport, and commercial fish.
 Populations have been increasing due to careful management programs which encourage hatchery-raised fish to reproduce in order to reduce fishing pressure on wild populations.

-When fishing for walleye using live bait such as small frogs, nightcrawlers, leeches, or minnows.
+When fishing for walleye use live bait such as small frogs, nightcrawlers, leeches, or minnows.